thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 Machine learning systems can be trained to recognize emotional expressions from images of human faces, with a high degree of accuracy in many cases.

 {% include image file='tsukiko-kiyomidzu.jpg'
-   caption='Image by <a href="https://pixabay.com/en/man-people-girl-woman-women-girls-2013447/">Tsukiko Kiyomidzu</a>' %}
+   alt='A colorful painterly expression of a human face' caption='Image by <a href="https://pixabay.com/en/man-people-girl-woman-women-girls-2013447/">Tsukiko Kiyomidzu</a>' %}

 However, implementation can be a complex and difficult task.
 The technology is at a relatively early stage.
 High quality datasets can be hard to find.
 And there are various pitfalls to avoid when designing new systems.